 To put some of this in words: SAT scores rise as family income rises, across all races.
 However, children of the richest black families ($200,000+ annual income) have SAT scores that are, on average, virtually equal to those of children of the poorest white families (sub-$20,000 annual income).
 Those same sub-$20k white children outscore, by 35 points, children of black families in the second-highest income bracket ($160k-$200k), and they outscore children of comparable poor black families (sub-$20k) by 180 points.
 For each income bracket, the black/white gap is around 150-180 points, or 1.5+ standard deviations.
 In sum, the lowest white group pretty much picks up where the highest black group leaves off, and achievement diverges from there.
 Source: JBHE.

 To put it in starker terms, the average child of a black family with demonstrably everything — a $200k+ annual income can buy you every possible educational advantage — pulls barely even with the average white child who has virtually nothing — a <$20k annual income doesn’t go very far even in West Virginia.
-There must be a whole lot of magic pixie dust in that poor white kid’s invisible knapsack to outweigh the after-school activities, European vacation and private SAT tutors that the rich black kid can afford — but the white trailer park kid can only dream about!
+There must be a whole lot of magic pixie dust in that poor white kid’s invisible knapsack to outweigh the after-school activities, European vacations and private SAT tutors that the rich suburban black kid can afford — but the white trailer park kid can only dream about!